Lauren’s POTS Recovery Story

 As if better health and functioning weren’t sweet enough, I got married, and after that my husband and I received the greatest gifts of all – a family of our own.
 Our son and daughter are our greatest joys.

-Despite this, I continue to live a deeply happy and fulfilling life, free from from the chronic stress and anxiety I once experienced when I was also living with limbic system dysfunction.
+I live a deeply happy and fulfilling life, free from from the chronic stress and anxiety I once experienced when I was living with limbic system dysfunction on top of my medical issues.
 Prior to my limbic system rehabilitation in 2013, I was deprived of the peace and joy which I have been so gratefully enjoying ever since.

 My husband and I fully enjoy raising our son and daughter.
 We are very close and love doing everything together.
 Life is an adventure and we feel so fortunate to get to share both in its beauty and trials together.
 You can read my 10 year update for the latest.

-I am honored to be a coach and healthcare ally to individuals with unmanaged medical conditions.
-I aid individuals who are needing medical treatment or other practical solutions.
+Out of love and honor for those with chronic illnesses, I am a coach and healthcare ally to individuals with unmanaged medical conditions.
+I aid individuals needing medical treatment or other practical solutions.
 Together we navigate medical decisions, symptom management, daily dealings, medication and supplement reviews, all the while building quality of life.
 If you wish to learn more, visit nuthatchhealth.com.

 Many refer to my story as a miracle, but in the end, I think the real miracle lies in the hope that with the right combination of support, the problems we suspect to be life-long sentences, may turn out not to be… anymore.